ChitraSatyaLahariPatnala/Netflix_Analysis_SQL_Project/README.md

 - Identify the most common ratings for movies and TV shows.
 - List and analyze content based on release years, countries, and durations.
 - Explore and categorize content based on specific criteria and keywords.

+## Dataset

+The data for this project is sourced from the Kaggle Netflix Movies and TV Shows dataset:
+- Dataset link : ()